zwx13/k8s-runtime-audit/README.md

 The `script-output-and-alerts.log` file contains both the output of the experiment script and the output read from the NATS alert stream.
 The scripts write their output to a temporary file and then print it so the user can inspect what happened during the run.

 The violating audit log entry is identified using the `auditID` from the alert.
 The full audit event is not stored directly in the alert stream because the complete audit log entry is too verbose.
 Instead, the alert contains enough information for the administrator to locate the corresponding audit event by its `auditID`.

+The `scalability` subdir contains the results described in the paper.
+For 2, 5, 10 tenants, we ran multiple runs that generate various workloads: 10, 50, 100, 1000 K8s events.
+The purpose was to measure how the pipeline scales in clusters with different tenant activity.

 ## Kubernetes audit logging requirements